uboslinux/ubos-docs/sphinx/developers/site-json.rst

    to their HTTPS equivalent.

    ``key`` (required)
       The key for the tls site.
+Only shown to the root user.

    ``crt`` (required)
       The certificate for the tls site as issued by your certificate authority.
+      Only shown to the root user.

    ``crtchain`` (required)
       The certificate chain of your certificate authority, which provides credibility not to you, but to your certificate authority, which signed your certificate.
+Only shown to the root user.

    ``cacrt`` (optional)
       If you use TLS client authentication (not common), the certificate chain of the certificate authorities that your TLS clients are using.
+      Only shown to the root user.

 ``wellknown`` (optional)
    This section is optional.
 It contains the data for well-known files that your